StevenHarperInfinityWorks/101-Sessions/sessions/StepFunction-nodejs-100/102/README.md

 ## Map Features : iw102MapMachine

-In this example we want fields that are outside of the array to be included in each lambda call, consider this input
+In this example we want fields that are outside of the array to be included in each lambda call, consider this input we have added some data at the basket level `platform` and `ordernumber`

 ```json
 {